 The Amended Credit Agreement requires us to comply with certain financial covenants on a quarterly basis.
 Further, the agreement includes negative covenants, subject to exceptions, restricting or limiting our ability and the ability of our subsidiaries to, among other things, incur additional indebtedness, grant liens, engage in certain investment, acquisition and disposition transactions, and enter into transactions with affiliates.
-The agreement also contains customary representations and warranties, affirmative covenants and events of default, including payment defaults, breach of representations and warranties, covenant defaults and cross defaults.
 If an event of default occurs, the interest rate would increase and the administrative agent would be entitled to take various actions, including the acceleration of amounts due under the loan.
-As of June 30, 2010, we had no outstanding amounts under the revolving credit facility other than letters of credit, and approximately \$44,000 was available for withdrawal.
+As of September 30, 2010, we had no outstanding amounts under the revolving credit facility other than letters of credit, and approximately \$43,000 was available for withdrawal.

 In the first quarter of 2010, certain holders of our 1.375% Convertible Senior Notes due February 2012, or the 1.375% Notes, exercised conversion rights with respect to an aggregate principal amount of \$1,000 resulting in the issuance of 63,582 shares of our common stock.
-During the second quarter of 2010, certain holders of our 1.375% Notes exercised conversion rights with respect to an aggregate principal amount of \$5,200 resulting in the issuance of 330,629 shares of our common stock.
-As of June 30, 2010, \$3,718 of the 1.375% Notes remains outstanding, and the fair value, based on quoted market prices, was estimated at \$12,090.
+In the second quarter of 2010, certain holders of our 1.375% Notes exercised conversion rights with respect to an aggregate principal amount of \$5,200 resulting in the issuance of 330,629 shares of our common stock.
+As of September 30, 2010, \$3,718 of the 1.375% Notes remains outstanding, and the fair value, based on quoted market prices, was estimated at \$15,141.